AlphonsG/Rainbow-Optical-Flow-For-ALI/README.md

 ## Installation <a id="installation"></a>

-Rainbow can be installed on Linux, Windows & macOS and supports Python 3.8 and up.
+Rainbow can be installed on Linux, Windows & macOS and supports Python 3.8 and above.
 We recommend installing and running Rainbow within a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
 Although it is not a requirement, we also recommend installing and running Rainbow on a GPU-enabled system to minimize processing times.

 1. Download and install [Python](https://www.python.org/downloads/) (Rainbow was tested using [Python version 3.8.10](https://www.python.org/downloads/release/python-3810/)).

 2. Launch the terminal (*Linux* and *macOS* users) or command prompt (*Windows* users).
-The proceeding commands will be entered into the opened window.
+The proceeding commands will be entered into the opened window<sup>1</sup>.

-3. Create and activate a virtual environment called 'rainbow-env' in your desired directory:
+3. (Optional but recommended) Create and activate a virtual environment called 'rainbow-env' in your desired directory:

    ```python -m venv rainbow-env```